mohamedsayedantar/Robotic-Inference/README.md

 ### first the Supplied Data

-for the supplied data there are 7570 image for the following 3 classes:
+for the supplied data there are 7570 images for the following 3 classes:
 1. Bottle
 2. Candy Box
 3. Nothing